-North Carolina (NC-4) and Federal (W-4) tax forms may be changed at any time by submitting the request to the Human Resource Services office.
+North Carolina (NC-4) and Federal (W-4) tax forms may be changed at any time by submitting the request in the Time Keeper system.

-If you would like to update any other personal information, please contact the Human Resource Services office.
+If you would like to update any other personal information, please submit the request in the TimeKeeper system or by contacting the HR Services department.